-As a result of the credit crisis in Europe, in particular in Greece, Italy, Ireland, Portugal and Spain, the European Commission created the European Financial Stability Facility, or the EFSF, and the European Financial Stability Mechanism, or the EFSM, to provide funding to Eurozone countries in financial difficulties that seek such support.
-In March 2011, the European Council agreed on the need for Eurozone countries to establish a permanent stability mechanism, the European Stability Mechanism, or the ESM, which was established on September 27, 2012, to assume the role of the EFSF and the EFSM in providing external financial assistance to Eurozone countries.
-Despite these measures, concerns persist regarding the debt burden of certain Eurozone countries and their ability to meet future financial obligations and the overall stability of the euro.
-An extended period of adverse development in the outlook for European countries could reduce the overall demand for drybulk cargoes and for our services.
+As a result of the credit crisis in Europe, the European Commission created the European Financial Stability Facility, or the EFSF, and the European Financial Stability Mechanism, or the EFSM, to provide funding to Eurozone countries in financial difficulties that seek such support.
+In September 2012, the European Council established a permanent stability mechanism, the European Stability Mechanism, or the ESM, to assume the role of the EFSF and the EFSM in providing external financial assistance to Eurozone countries.
+Despite these measures, concerns persist regarding the debt burden of certain Eurozone countries and their ability to meet future financial obligations, and the overall stability of the euro.
+An extended period of adverse development in the outlook for European countries could reduce the overall demand for drybulk and containerized cargoes, and for our services.
 These potential developments, or market perceptions concerning these and related issues, could affect our financial position, results of operations and cash flow.

-If economic conditions throughout the world do not improve, it will have an adverse impact on our operations and financial results.
+Volatile economic conditions throughout the world could have an adverse impact on our operations and financial results.

-Negative trends in the global economy that emerged in 2008 continue to adversely affect global economic conditions.
-In addition, the world economy continues to face a number of challenges, including turmoil and hostilities in the Middle East, North Africa and other geographic areas and countries and continuing economic weakness in the European Union.
-There has historically been a strong link between development of the world economy and demand for energy, including oil and gas.
+The world economy continues to face a number of challenges, including turmoil and hostilities in the Middle East, North Africa and other geographic areas and continuing economic weakness in the European Union.
+There has historically been a strong link between development of the world economy and demand for energy, including oil and gas, and other materials and finished products transported on our vessels.
 An extended period of deterioration in the outlook for the world economy could reduce the overall demand for oil and gas and for our services.
 We cannot predict how long the current market conditions will last.
-However, recent and developing economic and governmental factors, together with the concurrent decline in charter rates and vessel values, have had a negative effect on our results of operations, financial condition and cash flows, have caused the price of our common shares to decline and could cause the price of our common shares to decline further.
+However, recent and developing economic and governmental factors, together with the concurrent decline in charter rates and vessel values for some of our asset classes, have had a negative effect on our results of operations, financial condition and cash flows, have caused the price of our common shares to decline and could cause the price of our common shares to decline further.

-The economies of the United States, the European Union and other parts of the world continue to experience relatively slow growth or remain in recession and exhibit weak economic trends.
-The credit markets in the United States and Europe have experienced significant contraction, deleveraging and reduced liquidity, and the U.S. federal government and state governments and European authorities continue to implement a broad variety of governmental action and/or new regulation of the financial markets.
-Global financial markets and economic conditions have been, and continue to be, severely disrupted and volatile.
+The European Union continues to experience relatively slow growth and exhibits weak economic trends.
+Over the past six years, the credit markets in Europe have experienced significant contraction, de-leveraging and reduced liquidity.
+While credit conditions are beginning to stabilize, global financial markets have been, and continue to be, disrupted and volatile.

 The continued economic slowdown in the Asia Pacific region, especially in Japan and China, may exacerbate the effect on us of the recent slowdown in the rest of the world.
 Before the global economic financial crisis that began in 2008, China had one of the world's fastest growing economies in terms of gross domestic product, or GDP, which had a significant impact on shipping demand.
-The growth rate of China's GDP for the year ended December 31, 2013, is estimated to remain at around 7.7%, approximately the same rate as for the year ended December 31, 2012, and remaining below pre-2008 levels.
-China has imposed measures to restrain lending, which may further contribute to a slowdown in its economic growth.
+The growth rate of China's GDP for the year ended December 31, 2014, is estimated to be around 7.4%, down from the growth rate for the year ended December 31, 2013, and remaining below pre-2008 levels.
 China and other countries in the Asia Pacific region may continue to experience slowed or even negative economic growth in the future.
-Moreover, the current economic slowdown in the economies of the United States, the European Union and other Asian countries may further adversely affect economic growth in China and elsewhere.
+In addition, the charters we enter into with Chinese customers, including existing charters with Chinese customers, may be subject to new regulations in China which may require us to incur new or additional compliance or other administrative costs, and may require us to pay new taxes or other fees to the Chinese government.
 Our financial condition and results of operations, as well as our future prospects, would likely be impeded by a continuing or worsening economic downturn in any of these countries.